aleemmuinat/employee-attrition-intelligence/README.md

 The appropriate threshold should instead reflect the organization's priorities, HR capacity, and the relative cost of false negatives versus false positives.

+## Threshold Trade-off

+At the 0.25 threshold, the models demonstrated different strengths.

+- **Balanced Logistic Regression** achieved the highest recall at **89.36%**, making it more effective when the priority is identifying as many potential attrition cases as possible.
+- **Random Forest** achieved the highest F1-score at **51.49%**, providing a stronger balance between precision and recall.
+- **XGBoost** achieved a recall of **51.06%** and an F1-score of **40.34%**.

+This demonstrates that there is no single universally optimal threshold.
+The preferred model and threshold should depend on whether the organization's priority is maximizing risk detection, balancing precision and recall, or managing the number of employees selected for intervention.

 # Model Explainability

 Model interpretability was examined using: